 Accreditation and Quality Assurance

-Structure of Degree Programme
+Structure of the Degree Programme

-Gold Medal for the Best Mechanical Engineering Graduand donated in memory of late Mr. JayaweeraKuruppu awarded to the Mechanical Engineering Graduand who has obtained the highest overall Grade Point Average of 3.8 or above at the B.Sc.
-Engineering Degree examinations.
+Gold Medal for the Best Mechanical Engineering Graduand donated in memory of late Mr. Jayaweera Kuruppu awarded to the Mechanical Engineering Graduand who has obtained the highest overall Grade Point Average of 3.8 or above at the B.Sc.
+Engineering Degree examinations

-National Development Bank Award for the best Mechanical Engineering student who has obtained the highest cumulative Grade Point Average of 3.7 or above in the examinations of the course modules ME 2020 Manufacturing materials & Material removal processes, ME 2070 Manufacturing processes andME4330 Computer Aided Design and Manufacture.
+National Development Bank Award for the best The Mechanical Engineering student who has obtained the highest cumulative Grade Point Average of 3.7 or above in the examinations of the course modules ME2023 Manufacturing Engineering I, ME2170 Manufacturing Engineering II and ME4332 Computer Aided Design and Manufacture.